rdkcentral/yaml_runner/docs/global_configuration.md

 - [`hierarchical`](#example-of-hierarchical-command-behaviour): If true, nested keys are treated as subcommands, requiring full paths to execute them.
   - Default is false.

-## Example for the global configuration section of a config, with the default settings.
+## Example of a global configuration section using default settings.
 ```yaml
 yaml_runner:
   fail_fast: true